Supporting sustainable creative careers in the arts and cultural sector – our policy work.

 - We are contributing to the review of the Copyright Act, which is led by the Ministry of Business, Innovation and Employment.
 Copyright is an important legislative tool that enables creative people to earn revenue from their work.

-Applications are now open for the first round of the Creatives in Schools programme, which partners artists and creative practitioners with teachers and kaiako to foster new learning experiences for students and ākonga of all ages.
-Visit Arts Online for more details.
+Applications for the first round of the Creatives in Schools programme, which partners artists and creative practitioners with teachers and kaiako to foster new learning experiences for students and ākonga of all ages, closed in late 2019.

 For questions or feedback on this policy work, please contact us.